MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoftml-introduction.md

 MicrosoftML adds algorithms and transforms that are used by product teams across Microsoft.
 This brings new machine learning functionality with increased speed, performance and scale, especially for handling a large corpus of text data and high-dimensional categorical data.

-## What’s New?
+## What’s new?

-MicrosoftML supports new end-to-end that include new features and functionality.
+MicrosoftML supports new end-to-end scenarios that include new features and functionality.
 You can now:
 -	Create text classification models for problems such as sentiment analysis and support ticket classification.
 -	Train deep neural nets with GPU acceleration in order to solve complex problems such as retail image classification and handwriting analysis.
 -	Work with high-dimensional categorical data for scenarios like online advertising click-through prediction.